Table of Contents

-Does anyone have an Anishinaabemowin word for wood sorrel (oxalis spp.)?
-Like red osier berries, wood sorrel is a sour edible to spice up your culinary adventures.
+Like red osier berries, wood sorrel (oxalis spp.) is a sour edible to spice up your culinary adventures.
 It’s almost as easy of an edible and medicinal wild plant to find as dandelion.

 We have at least two fairly common sorrels.
 Firstly, mountain wood-sorrel (oxalis montana), whose flower looks like spring beauties, only with shamrock leaves.
 And secondly, yellow wood sorrel (oxalis stricta) as pictured below.
 I have yet to notice mountain sorrel in the wild here.
 It’s in damp, swampy mixed woods, whereas the more familiar yellow sort likes old lawns, driveways, and sandy roadsides – everywhere humans have disturbed the soil.